muratturan19/Smart_Price/sales_app/README.md

 This Streamlit app provides sales staff with an easy interface to search the latest pricing information.
 The app fetches the master dataset directly from GitHub on startup so that users always work with the most up to date data.
+The dataset is stored in a SQLite database (`master.db`).

 Run locally with: